jpdacunha/liferay-imex/readme.md

 # IMEX commands
 imex:help : display all available commands
-imex:le : list all registred exporters
-imex:li : list all registered importers

 # How to create a new Exporter

-In order to create a new exporter in imex please follow tis steps
+In order to create a new exporter in imex please follow this steps

 ## Step 01 : Eclipse project setup